Previous Page Next page

 Although I and a nice Danish couple were a little anxious, we had no trouble.
 I couldn't communicate very much with the three other younger people, so I don't know how they felt.
 The ride north on the Jacobite Spirit was very nice.
 And the castle and boat ride came to only £12.

-Danish couple from my tour group - they said they had to draw a map to show the people at
+This friendly Danish couple from my tour group said they had to draw a map to show the people at

 Previous Page Scotland trip Next page